 Known as a diastema, a space between the teeth can appear if your teeth are too small or narrow for your jaw or if they’re misaligned when they emerge during childhood.
 Diastemas can also form due to thumb-sucking and late-stage gum disease.
 Regardless of the cause, you don’t have to go on living with your gap-toothed smile.
 There are several methods your dentist can use to close the gap.

-If your teeth are properly sized but are simply misaligned in your jaw, your dentist will likely recommend braces.
+If your teeth are properly sized but are simply misaligned in your jaw, your dentist in Sarasota, FL will likely recommend braces.
 Traditional braces slowly shift the teeth into position.
 Since your moving one tooth affects the position of the rest of the teeth in your mouth, you’ll typically need to wear a full set of braces even if only two teeth are misaligned.

 Braces can cause mild discomfort, but it can typically be controlled with over-the-counter pain relievers.
 Most people must wear braces for between 18 and 24 months, but if your teeth are only slightly misaligned, you may not need to wear them quite this long.